-- 99. (1) An authorised officer may exercise the powers set out in subregulation (2) for the following purposes: - (a) determining whether a person or a ship is complying with these regulations; - (b) investigating a possible contravention of these regulations.
+- 99. (1) An authorised officer may exercise the powers set out in subregulation (2) for the following purposes: - determining whether a person or a ship is complying with these regulations; - investigating a possible contravention of these regulations.

-- (2) For the purposes set out in subregulation (1), an authorised officer may do one or more of the following: - (a) board and inspect a security regulated ship (including any rstricted access area on the ship): - (b) inspect and photograph equipment on the ship; - (c) observe and record operating procedures for the ship (whether carried out by the crew or some other person); - (d) discuss those procedures with a person carrying them out or with another maritime industry participant; - (e) inspect, photograph or copy one or more of the following: - (i) the ship's ISSC; - (ii) a ship security record for the ship; - a document or record held on the ship that relates to a crew member, a passenger, or anyone else on board the ship, or an item of cargo; - (iv) in the case of a South African regulated ship, any other document that relates to the security of the ship; - (f) operate equipment on a security regulated ship for the purose of gaining access to a document or record relating to the ship. - (3) However, an authorised officer must not exercise a power under subregulation (2) in relation to a foreign regulated ship whose flag state is a Convention tate, unless the power is of a kind that can be exercised, under Chapter XI-2 of the Safety Convention and the ISPS Code, by a port state in relation to a foreign flagged ship.
+- For the purposes set out in subregulation (1), an authorised officer may do one or more of the following: - board and inspect a security regulated ship (including any restricted access area on the ship): - (b) inspect and photograph equipment on the ship; - observe and record operating procedures for the ship (whether carried out by the crew or - discuss those procedures with a person carrying them out or with another maritime - inspect, photograph or copy one or more of the following: - the ship's ISSC; - a ship security record for the ship: - a document or record held on the ship that relates to a crew member, a passenger, or anyone else on board the ship, or an item of cargo; - in the case of a South African regulated ship, any other document that relates to the - operate equipment on a security regulated ship for the purpose of gaining access to a document or record relating to the ship. - However, an authorised officer must not exercise a power under subregulation (2) in relation to a foreign regulated ship whose flag state is a Convention State, unless the power is of a kind that can be exercised, under Chapter XI-2 of the Safety Convention and the ISPS Code, by a port state in relation to a foreign flagged ship.